octochangelog/octochangelog-webapp/README.md

 This is a nice addition, so you can see at once all code changes between a range of versions.
 However, this is not what I expected at all or what I would find most useful when comparing releases.

 What did I expect then?
 I spend a lot of time comparing releases, either for upgrading dependencies at work or in my personal projects.
 Or even just to be up to date about some library updates.
-This process is usually tedious, specially if there are a lot of releases between base and target versions as you need to paginate between multiple pages.
+This process is tedious, specially if there are a lot of releases between base and target versions as you need to paginate between multiple pages.
-I usually do this process over GitHub releases tab or going through CHANGELOG.md if available.
+I usually do this process over GitHub releases tab or going through the `CHANGELOG.md` if available.
 Usually I'm interested in looking for breaking changes more than any other kind of changes.
-**So why not comparing changelogs through releases descriptions filtering, grouping and sorting what really matters?**
+**So why not compare changelogs through releases descriptions filtering, grouping and sorting what really matters?**

 That's what Octoclairvoyant does for you with their ability to gain information through extrasensory perception!
-It retrieves all the releases description available from a repo, and leaves you filter them by base and target versions.
+It retrieves all the releases description available from a repo, and leaves you to filter them by base and target versions.
 Then, it will **parse, normalize, group and sort** those changes for you.

 But how?
 Well, there is no mystery on retrieving those descriptions from GitHub right?
 So let's see those previous points in detail: